sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

 If one is provided, a 'deploy' button will appear at the footer of the widget.

 These can be created in Vercel by going to **Project > Settings > Git > Deploy Hooks**.

-### forceSmallLayout: boolean (default: false)

-This plugin uses media queries to render the table differently at varying breakpoints and works best if you specify `width: large` in the plugin `layout` object.

-In the event you'd like to use a `small` or `medium` width, you can force this plugin to render compact items with `forceSmallLayout: true` which will display much more nicely at more constrained widths.

 ## Good to know